ExploreGinger and NutmegStay Fit

 The Luberon

-Mur de la Peste: When most people hear of “the Plague,” they shudder and think of the Black Death that killed nearly a third of Europe’s population in the 1300’s.
-But did you know that as late as 1720 an outbreak in Provence took the lives over 100,000 people?
+Mur de la Peste: When most people hear of “the Plague,” they shudder and think of the Black Death that killed nearly a third of Europe’s population in the 1300s.
+But did you know that as late as 1720, an outbreak in Provence took the lives of over 100,000 people?
 And that the Pope and the King of France built a great wall to stop its spread?
-Today, the Mur de la Peste is seen mostly by hikers and dog walkers.
+Today, the Mur de la Peste is seen mainly by hikers and dog walkers.
 Sections of the wall are still visible, and some areas are restored (approx. 6km) to demonstrate the enormity of this project and the desperate attempt to stop the spread of the plague.
 More details here and here.

 Please share this with friends and family.